 Just one more call, just one more launch, just one more audio – maybe what I was looking for would be there…

 I became a crack dealer myself because I got high off seeing others get high.
-I’d take my clients, rev them up and send them out spinning into the world as high as kites.
+I’d take my clients and team, rev them up and send them out spinning into the world as high as kites.

 In fact, I sold crack mainly to fund my own crack habit.
 Every penny went on coaching and training programs, my shelves groaned and my hard-drive gave up in the end under the strain of my habit.